demiaster/treegen/production/helpcard/helpcard_tree.md

     How much to smooth the selected points.
     Higher values move the points farther from their original positions.
+    It affects the tree skeleton.

 *Divisions*:
     #id: internalname

     This is the number of divisions in the circle which is to be swept over the polygon.
 It can vary on a point basis.
+    It affects the tree polygon mesh.

 *Segments*:
     #id: internalname

     The number of segments to divide each edge of the polygon into.
     It can vary on a point basis.
+    It affects the tree polygon mesh.

 =====Smooth Joints=====
 This section interpolates the thicknes of the branches at the junction points.
+It affects the tree polygon mesh.

 *Method*:
     #id: internalname